 Today’s startup is faced with lots of challenges, from excessive competition to lack of marketing funds.
 The decisions that the startup founders make go a long way towards determining its success or failure.
 Statistics suggest that 90% of all new businesses fail.
-It’s important that the founders or management of a young entrepreneurship align their business with some proved success principles.
+It’s important that the founders or management of young entrepreneurship align their business with some proven success principles.

 2) Know your Business

 It’s a constantly changing and challenging business world.
-Many a time, organizations will lose their sense of identity, value focus and strengths.
-In order for an infant business to outstand bad weather, it must be aware of its purpose.
+Many a time, organizations will lose their sense of identity, value focus, and strengths.
+In order for an infant business to outstanding bad weather, it must be aware of its purpose.
 It should clearly understand its core strengths and focus on improvement.
 All employees should be educated on the purpose and mission of the business.
 If you don’t know the facts, you can’t be able to tap into existing opportunities.
 Ask the following questions:

 - What is value do you provide?
 Who needs who you do?

 - Are you doing anything better than anyone else?
 What and how?